ecarlatee/copymagi/README.md

 # Copymagi

-**Copimagi** is a seamless web application designed to bridge the gap between your devices.
+**Copymagi** is a seamless web application designed to bridge the gap between your devices.
 Instantly copy and paste text, images, and videos from your phone to your computer (or vice versa) using a simple QR code scan.
 No apps to install, no accounts to create.

 ## ✨ Features